QuantumVoidd/Neos-New-Tab/README.md

 | **Sega Genesis** | `[SIGNAL: G_PLUS]` | Blast Processing enabled for 16-bit Sega titles. |
 | **PlayStation 1** | `[SIGNAL: PSX REARMED]` | 32-bit disc-based simulation support. |

+IMPORTANT NOTE:

+For obvious legal reasons, all retro emulator game footage shown in the above video is for showcasing only.
+All emulators come preloaded with a legal homebrew demo rom.
+Operators must add their own roms.

+---

 ### ⚡ SWF Support (Powered by Ruffle)
 Flash was a glitch in the Matrix they tried to patch out.
 I brought it back using the **Ruffle WASM engine**.
 * **Native Emulation:** Run `.swf` files directly in the browser without plugins.